arthuraa/deriving/README.md

 ## Record instances

 Coq does not generate induction principles for record types by default.
-If you want to derive an instances for a record type, you need to generate the induction principle by hand:
+If you want to derive an instance for a record type, you need to generate the induction principle by hand:

     Record foo := (* ... *)
     Scheme foo_rect := Induction for foo Sort Type.